ODMA: On-Demand Memory Allocation Strategy for LLM Serving on LPDDR-Class Accelerators: Implementation

 \subsection{Hardware and Software Stack}

-We deploy \method on a node with four Cambricon MLU370-X4 accelerators; each card uses LPDDR5 with 24\,GB device memory and 307.2\,GB/s bandwidth~\cite{cambriconmlu370x4}.
-All experiments serve DeepSeek-R1-Distill-Qwen-7B (a modern 7B-class model).
-The runtime extends Cambricon-vLLM in the spirit of GPU-oriented engines (vLLM, DistServe)~\cite{pagedattention,distserve}: we integrate the predictor, dynamic buckets, and large-bucket allocator behind a vLLM-compatible API.
+We deploy \method on a node equipped with four Cambricon MLU370-X4 accelerators.
+Each card provides 24\,GB of LPDDR5 device memory and 307.2\,GB/s peak bandwidth~\cite{cambriconmlu370x4}.
+All experiments serve DeepSeek-R1-Distill-Qwen-7B, a contemporary 7B-class model.
+The runtime is built by extending Cambricon-vLLM, with the predictor and dynamic allocator integrated behind a vLLM-compatible API.
+The integration is intentionally minimally invasive: the primary modifications are (i) invoking the predictor prior to admission control, and (ii) replacing static KV-cache reservation with bucket-based contiguous allocation, while preserving the original scheduler and batching policies unchanged.